Peugeot 308: Third generation (P5; 2021)

 The third-generation 308 was unveiled on March 18, 2021, and launched in May 2021.
 The vehicle is based on the third-generation of the EMP2 platform which made its wheelbase grow by 55 mm and is shared with the second generation DS 4 as well as the sixth generation Opel Astra.
 Peugeot has also reduced its height by 20 mm to create a sleeker silhouette and to achieve a lower drag coefficient of 0.28.
 It is also the first vehicle to bear the new Peugeot logo.
 It went to production on 29 September 2021 and went on sale on the same day.

-All variants of the third-generation 308 is equipped with LED headlights complemented by vertical LED daytime running lights.
+All variants of the third-generation 308 are equipped with LED headlights complemented by vertical LED daytime running lights.
 These headlights feature the Peugeot Matrix LED Technology on GT and GT Premium variants.
 It is also equipped with the Drive Assist pack that adds adaptive cruise control with Stop and Go function, lane keeping assistance, semi-automatic lane change, anticipated speed recommendation, and curve speed adaptation.
 Other features offered as standard or optional include long-range blind-spot monitoring, 360-degree surround-view parking assistance with four cameras, rear cross-traffic alert, heating for the windscreen and steering wheel, and an E-call+ emergency call function.

 It is also offered as a plug-in hybrid producing 180 PS.
 The 225 PS version will also be available on the GT version.

 The station wagon version was released in June 2021.
 A crossover derivative was unveiled in June 2022 as the 408.

 A battery electric version called the e-308 was introduced in September 2022.
 It is equipped by a new generation 54 kWh battery pack, with a chemical composition of 80 per cent nickel, 10 per cent manganese and 10 per cent cobalt.

-Facelift

-The facelift was unveiled on August 26, 2025.